nhsconnect/ndop-back-end/README.md

 This repository contains the source code for the backend lambdas, and as such, can not be directly run in a local environment and will need to be deployed into AWS.

-The project contains the unit tests that were used to develop the state model functionality.
+To run the unit tests from the command line, run:

+    make unit-test-python-lambdas

+### Running coverage
+To run coverage from the command line, run:

+    make coverage-python-lambdas

+### Running pylint
+To run linting from the command line, run:

+    make lint-python-lambdas